sumitj39/portfolio-analyzer/README.md

 ## How to run?
 1. `python webapp/app.py  # start the webserver`
-2. Make a post request to `http://localhost:8080/portfolio/` with the json body
+2. Make a `POST` request to `http://localhost:8080/portfolio/` with the json body
 ```json
 {
 	"scrips": [